-Designing a small kitchen?
-Getting the right tile-size, whether for walls or floors, will have a big impact on making your small space feel bigger and brighter.
+If you're designing a small kitchen, then getting the right tile-size, whether for walls or floors, will have a big impact on making your small space feel bigger and brighter.
 But from the thousands of different styles, colours and designs on the market, where to start to choose the best kitchen tiles that suit and enhance your space?

 We’ve put together some tips to help you find floor and wall tiles that suit your kitchen and enhance the sense of space.
-Once you've read the tips, jump to our buyer's guide of the best tile design ideas to make a small kitchen feel bigger.
+If you are after more kitchen ideas head to our gallery next.

 What size of tile should you use in a small kitchen?